FreshSupaSulley/Auto-2FA/README.md

 Development
 -----------

 DuOSU was built in HTML / JS.
 Although originally designed for Ohio State University students, it works for all Duo Mobile users.
+This project is kept open-sourced to reassure users of its integrity and to allow for feedback on the security of this extension.

-## Java Programmers
+#### Java Programmers
 The authentication flow was first built in Java for testing before transferring it to JS.
 This Java program is included in this repository as a guide on how to incorporate this in a full-scale, more robust application.
 To use, include the following Maven repositories in your pom.xml (both are optional, you may adapt your own implementations):

 ```xml